How to Apply

 Next Application Period

 The application period is closed.
-Our next application period will open Spring 2022.
+Our next application period will open in Summer 2022.
 Sign up for our interest list to be notified when applications become available.

 What Can I Do Now?

 1. Join our Path to Homeownership mailing list.

 2. Review our How to Qualify page to make sure you meet the minimum requirements to partner with Habitat to buy a home.